olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 - com/cli: Tx,Rx and on-board USB plug
 - debug: A3
 - led green: SDA (solder a green LED with resistor > 300 Ohm to GND, you can use pad SCL as intermediate post)
+  - Note: The green LED is optional.
+It can be enabled by removing #define DEVICE_HAS_SINGLE_LED in the hal.
 - led red: on-board
 - bind button: BOOT button, hold for 4 seconds to initiate bind mode